Library Research in Psychology

 Which database is most appropriate for your search?
 The following descriptions will help you decide.

-PsycARTICLES is a database of full-text articles from journals published by the American Psychological Association, the APA Educational Publishing Foundation, the Canadian Psychological Association and Hogrefe Publishing Group.
+PsycARTICLES is a database of full-text articles from journals published by APA, the APA Educational Publishing Foundation, the Canadian Psychological Association and Hogrefe Publishing Group.
 The database includes all material from the print journals with the exception of ads and editorial board lists.
 PsycARTICLES currently covers peer-reviewed journals from 1894 to the present.

 PsycEXTRA, a companion to the scholarly PsycINFO database, supplies clinicians, information professionals, policymakers, researchers and consumers with a wide variety of credible information in psychology, behavioral science and health.
 Most of the coverage is material written for professionals and disseminated outside of peer-reviewed journals.
 Documents include newsletters, magazines, newspapers, technical and annual reports, government reports, consumer brochures and more.
 PsycEXTRA is different from PsycINFO in its coverage, and also in its format, because it includes abstracts and citations plus full text for a major portion of the records.
 There is no overlap with PsycINFO.

 PsycBOOKS is a full text database of scholarly titles published by APA Books.
 It includes current books published by APA and classic and out-of-print books.
 The database also provides access to the APA/Oxford University Press Encyclopedia of Psychology.
-PsycBOOKS contains the PsycINFO abstract and bibliographic records of books and chapters and the full text of the book, tables of contents, and all introductory material.
+PsycBOOKS contains the PsycINFO abstract and bibliographic records for books and chapters and the full text of the book, tables of contents and all introductory material.

 PsycCRITIQUES is a database of book and film reviews.
-In 2005, the database replaced APA’s respected print journal Contemporary Psychology: APA Review of Books, adding major enhancements, very current reviews, reviewer bibliographies, point-counterpoint and much more.
-In each weekly release, PsycCRITIQUES delivers approximately 20 reviews of psychological books, most from the current copyright year.
+In 2005, the database replaced APA's respected print journal Contemporary Psychology: APA Review of Books, adding major enhancements, very current reviews, reviewer bibliographies, point-counterpoint and much more.
+In each weekly release, PsycCRITIQUES delivers nine to 12 reviews of psychological books, most from the current copyright year.

 The APA databases are widely available at colleges and universities.
 If you are a student, faculty member or researcher at a college or other institution, check with your library to see which APA database are available.
 If the library subscribes, you can access the databases online from your home, office or dorm room.
 Check with your library for more information.

 If you are an APA member, you can purchase access to the databases and search from your home or office.
 APA offers the databases in a number of packages designed to suit your research and budget needs.
-To learn more about the databases, pricing options and how to sign up online, visit Member Services.
+A package of databases is also available for professionals who need on-going access.
+To learn more about the databases, pricing options and how to sign up online, visit APA Databases Access for Individuals.

-If you are not an APA member or need occasional access to the databases, you can search all five databases on a pay-as-you-go basis through APA PsycNET Direct, currently under development.
-Please check back at APA Databases for more information.
+If you are not an APA member or need occasional access to the databases, you can search PsycINFO, PsycEXTRA, PsycCRITIQUES, PsycARTICLES, and PsycBOOKS on a pay-as-you-go basis.

 Contact APA staff to discuss search questions or to get information about APA's databases and services.
-Telephone help is available Monday through Friday, from 9:00 a.m. to 5:00 p.m., US Eastern time, (800) 374-2722.
+Telephone help is available Monday through Friday, 9 a.m.-5 p.m.
+EST, (800) 374-2722.
 You can also request help by sending an email.

 The Thesaurus of Psychological Index Terms®